-After graduating in Geography and in Urban Planning (Ecole normale supérieure, Paris, Institut français d’urbanisme, Université Paris 8), Eric Verdeil earned a PhD in Geography (2002, Université Paris I-Sorbonne).
-He specializes in urban geography.
-Since September 2016, he is University Professor at Sciences Po Paris.
-Previously, a was a CNRS Researcher, and a member of the reasearch team LATTS at University Paris Est since 2015.
+Eric Verdeil is Professor of Geography and Urban Studies at Sciences Po since 2016.
+After graduating in Geography and in Urban Planning (Ecole normale supérieure, Paris, Institut français d’urbanisme, Université Paris 8), he earned a PhD in Geography (2002, Université Paris I-Sorbonne).
+Previously, he was a CNRS Researcher, and a member of the reasearch team LATTS at University Paris Est since 2015.
 Before that, he worked in Lyon (2003-2015) and at the French Institute of the Near East (IFPO), Beirut.
 His interests include the sociology and history of urbanism and the current transformations of urban management policies, specifically urban infrastructure (energy, water, solid waste).

 His publications include Beyrouth et ses urbanistes : une ville en plans (2010, IFPO), Atlas du Liban.
-Territoires et société (codirection avec Ghaleb Faour et Sébastien Velut, 2007, IFPO) ainsi que Concevoir et gérer les villes.
+Territoires et société (codirection avec Ghaleb Faour et Sébastien Velut, 2007, IFPO; Atlas of Lebanon.
+New Challenges, 2019) ainsi que Concevoir et gérer les villes.
 Milieux d’urbanistes du Sud de la Méditerranée (en codirection avec Taoufik Souami, 2006, Economica) and several thematic issues in academic journals.
 He is a member of the editorial board of Flux and Jadaliyya Cities, after having been co-director of Geocarrefour.
 He is the author of the academic blog Rumor (Urban Research in the Middle East and elsewhere) where he writes about his current activities.

 See the full list of publications with links to online papers.